 Admissions

 Students are accepted in the Fall semester only.
-All application materials must be received by January 15th for consideration the following academic year.
+Applications open in July and all application materials must be received by January 15th for consideration the following academic year.
 A holistic review of each student's application will be completed on a competitive basis.
 Late applications may be accepted; please contact the program office directly.
 Incomplete applications will not be reviewed.

 Review of applications will begin January 15th with offers of acceptance distributed shortly thereafter and proceed until enrollment openings are filled.
 Applicants are automatically considered for graduate assistantships; however, the earlier a student’s application is complete, the better the chance of being selected for an assistantship.